 Alaris has established Alaris Coop, Alaris USA, and Salaris USA for the purpose of financing and entering into arrangements with potential Private Company Partners in the United States and other jurisdictions on a tax efficient basis.
 Our corporate structure for this purpose was implemented having regard to the complex corporate and tax laws and regulations of Canada, The Netherlands and the United States, as well as the income tax conventions between those countries to date, and our understanding of the current administrative practices and policies of the taxation authorities of each such jurisdiction, as well the structure of our Private Company Partners.
 Such laws, regulations and conventions are subject to change from time to time.
 There is a possibility that such a change may be made, including with retroactive or retrospective effect.
+In 2018, the U.S. Treasury and the Internal Revenue Service issued proposed regulations relating to the 2017 Tax Cuts and Jobs Act, which provided administrative guidance and clarified certain aspects of the new laws.
+The proposed regulations are complex and comprehensive, and considerable uncertainty continues to exist until the final regulations are released, which is expected to occur in 2019.
+The Corporation continues to review, analyze and assess the impact these new proposed regulations could have on the Company as the impact could be material.

 In addition, such structure is subject to assessment and possible adjustment by any of the taxation authorities of such jurisdictions based on differences of interpretation of the applicable tax laws and the manner in which such laws have been implemented.
 Furthermore, certain changes in the structure and business practices of our Private Company Partners could impact our structure.
 Although we are of the view that the corporate structure has been implemented correctly and is being managed and monitored properly, there can be no assurance that the tax authorities of such jurisdictions will agree.
 If such tax authorities successfully challenge any aspect of our financing and corporate structure, or if for business reasons we are not able to implement our structure fully, our operating results could be adversely affected.